Kuh4ku/Cookie-Bot-Scripting/basic.md

   OPEN_BAGS: true
 }
 ```
+{% endmethod %}

 PS: `MAX_PODS` is defined as a **percentage**.

-{% endmethod %}

 ###### move

+Move is to represent the maps where the bot will roam for gathering ressources or fighting.

 {% method %}

-* move is to represent the maps where the bot will roam for gathering ressources or fighting.

 {% sample lang="js" %}
 ```js
 const move = [